-Norman Rockwell's famous series of paintings, "The Four Freedoms" - Freedom of Speech and Worship; Freedome from Want & Fear - inspired this page title - people who skip the 5th Freedom, soon lose part of the other four.
-Have some!
+Norman Rockwell's famous series of paintings, "The Four Freedoms" - Freedom of Speech and Worship; Freedom from Want & Fear - inspired this page title - people who skip the 5th Freedom, soon lose parts of the other four.
+Fun - the Fifth Freedom - Have some!

 Like these ideas, projects and people and achievments and more:

 Scroll down for some of the offerings here - the links, in some cases are being updated to this new site, and will soon be alive again!

 - BETSY ROSS' five-pointed star in one snip

 - Lost Art - "The Money Bouquet" - as seen at page top, it is quite a project, done with love for a wedding, with variations for other events, using appropriate decorations.
 It has its own page here, not yet re-published.
 Find me for it, if it interests.
 I will make one with your group of friends for the bride, or teach it.

 - Ancient Celt Craft - Saint Brigid's Cross

 - Historic Sheep Breeds & Hand-milled Wool Wonderful site, especially if your project wants Historically-accurate Wools

 - Aztec God shares 25 Things to do instead of watch TV - Scroll Down